Pelagicore/software-factory-blueprint/docs/articles/architecture/arch-intro.rst

 - The :ref:`arch-template` is a base document used for creating component and subsystem architecture documentation.
 - The :ref:`arch-glossary` clarifies terms and abbreviations.
+- The :ref:`arch-layers` presents the layers used in pelux.

 .. _`arc42`: <http://arc42.org>